dbabbs/xyz-hls/index.md

 }
 ```

-Last but not least, create a file title `index.js` with the following code:
+Last but not least, create a file titled `index.js` with the following code:
 ```js
 const here = {
    id: 'HERE-APP-ID',